zeplo/zeplo-nodejs/README.md

 ### zeplo.fn (asyncCallback)

 This helper fn turns your serverless function into a HTTP server.

-Requests passed to the server will be passed to the function you define - the request `body` will be passed (if json is detected it will be parsed) as `data`. `context` is derived from various headers.
-The server will expose a port defined by PORT environment variable.
+Requests passed to the server will be passed to the function you define.
+The request `body` will be passed (if json is detected it will be parsed) as `data`.
+The `context` param is derived from various headers.
+The server will expose a port defined by `PORT` environment variable.

 You could choose to expose your own server, but for simple cases this helper can be much clearner.